cezarbulancea/cerberus/README.md

 # Cerberus

-Cerberus is a command-line password manager written in modern C++.
-It securely stores credentials in an encrypted SQLite database, using strong cryptography and a simple, user-friendly interface.
+Cerberus is a command-line password manager written in C++.
+It stores credentials in an encrypted SQLite database, using strong cryptography and a simple, user-friendly interface.

 ## Features